rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 #### Sample iptables ruleset

 **Important:** The following code is only a template to help you build an `iptables` ruleset that best fits your situation.
-It is not intended to be a security standard nor does it fit every environment.
+This code is not intended to be a security standard, nor does it fit every environment.
 Use this sample only to help you with syntax and ideas on how to use `iptables`.

  Some distributions allow you to save elsewhere by using the